Menu

 The Eastern Los Angeles Regional Center (ELARC)

 ELARC is a private, non-profit organization under contract with the California Department of Developmental Services (DDS).
-It is one of 21 Regional Centers in the state, coordinating and providing community-based services to individuals with developmental disabilities.
 ELARC is committed to serving individuals with developmental disabilities and their families by promoting partnerships which empower them to achieve meaningful and fulfilling lifestyles in their communities.
-Please visit our website www.elarc.org or contact us for more information.

 Candy Ng